 Kitten food vs cat food: What’s the difference?

 One of the biggest differences between kitten food and adult cat food is the proportion of protein and fat that each one contains.
-The recommended dry matter protein range for healthy kitten growth is 35-50% while the dry matter fat content should be between 18-35%.
-For adult cats (those over the age of one) a protein content of around 30-35% on a dry matter basis is suggested with 20-24% fat.
-Kittens need up to three times more calories than adult cats to fuel their rapid growth, which the extra protein and fat provides them with.
+According to VCA Animal Hospitals, the recommended dry matter protein range for healthy kitten growth is 35 to 50% while the dry matter fat content should be between 18 and 35%.
+For adult cats (those over the age of one) a protein content of around 30 to 35% on a dry matter basis is suggested with 20 to 24% fat.

 Can you feed cat food to kittens?

-While your kitten may look like a baby version of a cat, the reality is much more complex than that.
-Kitten’s need far more nutrients and calories than adult cats do to help their bodies to grow and develop.
+A kitten’s nutritional needs are very different from their bigger brothers and sisters and they need far more nutrients and calories than adult cats do to help their bodies to grow and develop.

 Cat food also tends to be lower in DHA, an omega-3 fatty acid that supports brain and vision development in kittens and kitten food is also much higher in the vitamins and minerals needed to build a healthy immune system.